illinois/queue/doc/Auth.md

   which we'll need for private queues
 * Shibboleth is configured with policies that enforce reauthentication whenever the user changes networks, and also every 24 hours.
-With 2FA on the way, this will become increasinyl annoying
+With 2FA on the way, this will become increasingly annoying

 To account for this, we only use Shibboleth initially to verify a user's identity.
 We then establish our own "session" for them using a JSON Web